Hyatt Regency Maui Review

 One thing to note with the Resort View room is that even with our Explorist status, we did not get access to the club lounge.
 With the new World of Hyatt program, the Explorist status did give us the ability to get access to club lounges for 4 stays within a year.
 Before our trip, we gave Hyatt a call to apply the lounge access to our stay in Maui.
 So for those with Explorist status, make sure to check your reservation and request the perk if you want access to the club lounge.

 A couple weeks before our trip, we received an email explaining our benefits as Explorist members.
 We thought that this was a nice touch although a little bit annoyed that we had booked the Drums of the Pacific Luau at full price months before knowing about the discount.
 The Hyatt Regency was nice enough though to refund the difference of the discount.
-The resort fee is unavoidable at the Explorist level though the discount on valet parking makes it the same price as self parking.
+The resort fee is unavoidable if you pay cash at the Explorist level (waived if booked as an award at the Globalist level) though the discount on valet parking makes it the same price as self parking.
 We recommend doing the valet parking since the self parking lot is a 3 minute walk away and the price is negligible.

 Check-in and Lobby